 Today, we are going to look at how you can solve some problems.
-What would you do it you were mad at a friend?
-Would you ignore them, talk it out, or stop being friends with them?
+What would you do if f you were mad at a friend?
+Would you ignore them, talk it out, or make a new fr iend?

 When you have a problem with someone you care about, like a friend, you can talk to them about it.
-You don't want to stay upset forever, and you probably don't want to lose your friend, right?
+You don't want to stay upset forever, and you probably don't want to lose them as a friend, right?
 Here are different ways to handle the problem.